AdityaJak/My_Portfolio_Website/README.md

 ## Technologies Used

 - React.js: A JavaScript library for building user interfaces
-- HTML/CSS: Markup and styling
+- CSS: Markup and styling
 - JavaScript: Programming language for interactivity
 - Axios: HTTP client for making API requests